matto-mercury/ghast/README.md

 Github Actions jobs set up, you can run `ghast` from the command line and get a reasonable response for the currently checked-out branch.

+#### `--branch` selects a specific branch

 If you want to check a different branch, maybe because you bounced to a second project while the first was in CI, use `--branch your-branch-name`. `ghast` will display the branch it's trying to check on but assumes it can trust you, so if (for example) you yubikey the branch param it'll check for jobs on a branch starting with `ccccc` and helpfully tell you that there's no GHA runs for it.

+#### `--rawlogs` splats all the logs to stdout

 If you want to get the raw, unparsed logs for a failed run, use `--rawlogs`.
 Probably pipe the output to a file if you do.

+#### `--thisrun` selects a specific Github Actions run

+`ghast` normally pulls down info for the most recent Github Actions run on the current branch (or whatever you select with `--branch`), which is probably your most recent commit.

+If you're hacking on `ghast` and want to run it against a specific Github Actions run, use `--thisrun 12345678` (with the actual Actions run you want, obvs).
+You can find this ID in the URL when you're poking around the Github Actions web UI, or with `gh run list` (and friends) from the CLI if you have the `gh` tool installed (that's github's CLI tool).

+> If you're not hacking on `ghast` I don't know why you'd use this switch, but
+> it's there if you want it.

 ## Roadmap, ish